- Full Itinerary

 Unpack once, enjoy time with fun travel companions as you learn from experts, and know you will be well-taken care of.
 It’s hard to beat the fine hospitality and truly great dining that await us at Tranquilo Bay Eco Adventure Lodge.

-- Unpack Once—this is a true birding vacation
+- Unpack and relax—this is a true birding vacation

-- Sample island cuisine carefully prepared fresh for you each day
+- Enjoy island cuisine carefully prepared fresh for you each day

 - To your birding time add the chance to swim, paddleboard, snorkel or take photographs to your heart’s content

-- Bird the Fortuna Road sampling species at varied elevations in some of Central America’s finest remaining forest
+- Wander the Fortuna Road sampling species at varied elevations in some of Central America’s finest remaining forest

-- Watch the sky for a river of Swainson’s or Broad-winged Hawks on the wing of southward migration.
-From the Changuinola River Valley kettles and flights can be staggering!
+- Watch the sky for a river of Swainson’s or Broad-winged Hawks on the wing of northward migration

 - Explore the mangroves—bustling with life and colorful wading birds